Ethan Allen got married to his second wife in a bizarre ceremony after a whirlwind courtship to a woman half his age.

 She was born Feb.
 4, 1760, according to Ethan Allen.
 She grew up in New York City, well-educated with interests in botany and music.

 An Irish Loyalist, Crean Brush, had come into her life.
 He had large landholdings in New York and the New York Grants.
-How that happened is another question.
+He adopted Fanny, but how that happened is another question.
 Brush either married her mother or married her aunt after her mother died.

-At 16, she had married a British army officer, John Buchanan, who was killed in action.
+At 16, she had married a British army officer, John Buchanan, who died in battle.
 According to legend, she could barely tolerate him but he doted on her.
 When Crean Brush died, he left part of his estate to his adopted daughter.

 With thanks to A Treasury of New England Folklore, The Stories, Legends, Tall Tales, Traditions, Ballads and Songs of the Yankee People, edited by B.A.
 Botkin.
 This story about the second marriage of Ethan Allen was updated in 2022.